 Your ‘love map’ describes how much you actually know about your partner.
 We all like to feel appreciated and understood.
 We all like to know we are harder to replace than a set of used golf clubs.
 So how well do you actually know your partner?
 How would you go being tested on your partner’s favorite music, or favorite movie, their dreams for the future, favorite interests and favorite people?
 Start by learning more about their likes and dislikes.

 Think of the most important person in your life.
 Each week try to find out something new about them.
 For example…

 - Who is currently their best friend?

-- What is their favourite song or TV show?
+- What is their favorite song or TV show?

 - What is the biggest problem they are they currently facing?